Gogo Graham

 Gogo Graham (born 1991) is an American fashion designer who designs clothing specifically catered to trans women.
-Originally from Texas, she now is based in Brooklyn, NY, and has worked alongside prominent industry moguls such as Women's History Museum and RuPaul.
+Originally from Texas, she now is based in Brooklyn, NY, and has worked under costume and fashion designer Zaldy.
 She has since branched out to create her own collections and has had two collections shown at New York Fashion Week.

 Graham's work ethos has attracted a following of trans women who have formed a community of support for one another.
 She explains of her brand, "the evolution of my identity as a trans woman is reflected in the evolution of the collection; sometimes rigid, sometimes fluid, sometimes stagnant, sometimes dynamic."
 In addition to creating apparel accommodating the specific needs of trans women, Graham is also a committed advocate for the socio-political issues transgender women face in society today.

 Personal life

 Born in 1991, Gogo Graham was raised in Pearland, Texas, and went on to study pre-med at the University of Texas at Austin.
 One credit short of graduation, she transferred to a degree in textiles and apparel, which sparked the beginning of her career in design.
 Upon graduation, Graham moved to New York City to center herself within the hub of the fashion world.
 Her move into fashion was motivated by the lack of inclusivity she experienced herself as a trans woman when trying to find clothing that suited her body shape.
 She has explained that trans women "don't have options in fashion," because clothing is made either for traditionally male or female bodies.